Shout Out: Agents of S.H.I.E.L.D.

 - Several to Harry Potter:

 - In the pilot, while arguing about the effectiveness of Fitz's "Night-Night" gun, Simmons says that "I'm not Hermione!
 I can't create instant paralysis with that!"
 The latter part of the comment is a reference to the scene where Hermione went Petrificus Totalus on Neville.
-Mind you, Simmons' appearance seem to deliberately invoke the image of Hermione from the movies at a regular basis.
+Mind you, Simmons' appearance seem to deliberately invoke the image of Hermione from the movies on a regular basis.

 - Dr. Hall, the Villain of the Week in episode 3, is more or less an Actor Allusion to Ian Hart's role in the film adaptation as Professor Quirrell.